 The Factor12 Rating

-Innings Pitched (IP); Strikeouts Minus Walks (SO-BB); Fielding Independent Pitching (FIP); Earned Run Average (ERA); Walks plus Hits per Innings Pitched (WHIP); Home Runs per 9 innings (HR/9); Walks per 9 innings (BB/9); Strikeouts per 9 innings (SO/9); Opponents Batting Average (OBA); Opponents On-Base Average (OOBA); Opponents Slugging Average (OSLG); Modified Base-Out Percentage (MBOP) has been adjusted to include wild pitches and balks.
+Innings Pitched (IP); Strikeouts Minus Walks (SO-BB); Fielding Independent Pitching (FIP); Earned Run Average (ERA); Walks plus Hits per Innings Pitched (WHIP); Home Runs per 9 innings (HR/9); Walks per 9 innings (BB/9); Strikeouts per 9 innings (SO/9); Opponents Batting Average (OBA); Opponents On-Base Average (OOBA); Opponents Slugging Average (OSLG); Modified Base-Out Percentage (MBOP) includes wild pitches and balks.
+For 1876-1944, Rick Swanson’s Power Pitching (PP) replaces OSLG due to unavailability of accurate Total Bases Allowed data.

 F12 produces a numeric total value using the percentage difference equation for the ten pre-defined ratio categories.
 Each pitcher is ranked according to league average performance using 2.000 as the baseline.
 Categories have a maximum value of 4.000 and a minimum of 0.001.

 The Innings Pitched (IP) and Strikeout Minus Walks (SO-BB) categories utilize a percentage change formula, which does not contain a fixed range.
 Percentage change represents the relative change between the old value and the new one.
 For example, the average MLB pitcher totaled 65.75 innings pitched in 2011.
 Clayton Kershaw compiled 233.33 innings pitched: =((233.33-65.75)/65.75)*100.
-The Factor12 Method adds: /100+2 and Kershaw earned a 4.549 value for IP last season.
+The Factor12 Method adds: /100+2 earning Kershaw a 4.549 value for IP.

 A pitcher’s F12 is the sum of the percentage difference/change value of the twelve statistical categories.
-The league average performance is 24.000 and a minimum of 0.001.
+The league average performance is 24.000 and the minimum is 0.001.
 Pitchers recording zero innings pitched will receive a 0.000 F12 Rating.
 Elite pitchers will accumulate a 30.000+ seasonal rating.

 Pitchers completing less than the average yearly innings (i.e. 65.75 in 2011) will have their F12 Rating weighed by the percentage of innings completed in relation to the league average (i.e. Sergio Romo 48 IP/65.75).
 This adjustment enables starting pitchers and relievers to be compared together based on different workloads for the season.

 Factor12 rates yearly performance, with the potential for future projections.
-Weekly updates will be available during the 2012 season to quantify every pitcher in Major League Baseball using F12.
+Daily updates will be available during the 2013 season to quantify every pitcher in Major League Baseball using F12.

-(Factor12 is the result of the collaborative effort of Josh Robbins and Sven Jenkins)
+(Factor12 is the result of the collaborative effort of Josh Robbins and Sven Jenkins, with additional credit to each member of the 1996 Price Chopper picket line)